Chasing Convex Functions with Long-term Constraints: Problem Formulation and Preliminaries

-For brevity, we henceforth use \CFL to refer to the variant of convex function chasing with a long-term constraint under the assumptions outlined above. \paragraph{An example motivating application.} \CFL can model a variety of applications, including specific applications that motivate this study.
+\paragraph{An example motivating application.} \CFL can model a variety of applications, including specific applications that motivate this study.
 Consider a \textit{carbon-aware temporal load shifting} application with heterogeneous servers.
 Here, each of the $d$ dimensions corresponds to one of $d$ heterogeneous servers.
-An algorithm makes decisions $\mbf{x}_t \in \mathbb{R}^d$, where $\mbf{x}_{t}^i \in [0,1]$ denotes the load of the $i$th server at time $t$.
+An algorithm makes decisions $\mbf{x}_t \in \mathbb{R}^d$, where $\mbf{x}_{t}^i \in [0,1]$ denotes the load of the $i^{\text{th}}$ server at time $t$.
 The long-term constraint $\sum_{t=1}^T c(\mbf{x}_t) \geq 1$ enforces that an entire workload should be finished before time $T$, and each coefficient $\mbf{c}^i$ represents the throughput of the $i$th server.
 Each cost function $f_t(\mbf{x}_t)$ represents the carbon emissions due to the electricity usage of the servers configured according to $\mbf{x}_t$, and the switching cost $\lVert \cdot \rVert_{\ell_1 (\mbf{w})}$ captures the carbon emissions overhead (e.g., extra latency) of pausing, resuming, scaling, and moving the workload between servers.

+Our motivation for the assumptions placed on \CFL are deeply rooted in this and other similar applications, where the switching cost and constraint function are both typically best modeled as a linear (i.e., $\ell_1$) function, and bounds on the marginal hitting cost (i.e., the bounded gradient assumption) are reasonable to obtain.

 \paragraph{Online metric allocation with a long-term constraint.} \citet{Bansal:22} introduced the online metric allocation problem (\MAP), which connects several online metric problems. \MAP on a star metric is equivalent to \CFC when cost functions are separable over dimensions and supported on the unit simplex $\Delta_n$.\footnote{Given metric space $X$, consider $\Delta(X)$, which represents the set of probability measures over the points of $X$.
 Since $X$ is finite, we have that $\lvert X \rvert = n$ and $\Delta(X)$ is denoted as $\Delta_n$.} Furthermore, the randomized metrical task systems problem (\MTS) is a special case of \MAP when cost functions are linear and increasing.